Chaturanga Dandasana - Four-Limbed Staff pose

 Chaturanga Dandasana Benefits

-The Four-Limbed Staff pose activates your arms, wrists, shoulders and legs.
+The Four-Limbed Staff pose activates your arms, wrists, shoulders, and legs.
 Core strength can be built up by practicing Chaturanga, which makes it a perfect preparatory pose for arm balances such as Bakasana.
 Chaturanga captures the foundation of many other yoga poses as it trains full-body awareness and strength.
-Practice the pose as a seperate asana or incorporate it in your Sun Sequence.
+Practice the pose as a separate asana or incorporate it in your Sun Sequence.

 Explore: How to master Bakasana - Crow Pose

 Proper alignment in Chaturanga Dandasana

 Your shoulders should be at bent at no more than a 90-degree angle, at about the same height as your elbows.
 Your shoulder blades should be moving towards each other as you lower down into the pose.
 Avoid dumping your weight into your shoulders - instead, push away from the floor.

 Your legs should be fully engaged.
 Press down into the balls of your feet.